This changes everything.

 The vast majority of Canadian schools look at the HIGHEST score attained.
 (The exception: The University of Alberta averages scores).
 Never cancel a score–it’s a waste of time and effort, and the cancellation still counts toward of your maximum of three “attempts.”
 Plus, you won't see where you went wrong.

 Another unsubstantiated, but nevertheless logical piece of gossip.
-The "gunner" applicants usually write in earlier, while those writing in January/March are likely to be those who haven't get got many (or any) offers.
+The "gunner" applicants usually write in earlier, while those writing in January/February are likely to be those who haven't get got many (or any) offers.
 If we assume that later writers are a weaker bunch, you're more likely to score higher.
 My own experience provided support for this hypothesis.

 Test Day Reminders